 Levels of Care

-Sovereign Health of Rancho San Diego facility in San Diego, California, and White River Academy facility in Delta, Utah, are dedicated to improving the lives of young people between the ages of 12 and 17 years.
+Sovereign Health of Rancho San Diego facility in San Diego, California, is dedicated to improving the lives of young people between the ages of 12 and 17 years.
 Sovereign Health’s adolescent treatment programs provide individualized and evidence-based treatment modalities to adolescents with mental illnesses, substance use disorders and co-occurring conditions.

 Sovereign Health understands that patients will require different levels of care depending on their specific needs and presenting condition.
 Each treatment plan is individually tailored to meet the needs of each student and focuses on improving overall health and wellness.
-As such, our Adolescent Program offered at White River Academy and Sovereign Health of Rancho San Diego, provide male and female adolescents with the following levels of care:
+As such, our Adolescent Program offered at Sovereign Health of Rancho San Diego, provide male and female adolescents with the following levels of care:

 - Residential Treatment (RT) provides adolescents with general and specialized nonhospital interdisciplinary services, seven days a week, 24 hours per day, provided by staff trained in treating persons with behavioral health disorders and related issues.
 Patients reside within the facility and are attended to by our professional staff.
 We maintain comfortable and secure single-sex residence facilities for students and patients.